Inside Large Language Models

 Module 1Predicting the Next Token

-The whole game in one move: given the words so far, what comes next?
-Activity: build a live bigram model from a small corpus, see the probability bars, and sample sentences from it.
-AI anchor: this is exactly the conditional probability from Course 1, scaled up.
+The fundamental operation: given the preceding words, predict the next.
+Activity: build a live bigram model from a small corpus, examine the probability distribution, and sample sentences from it.
+AI anchor: this is the conditional probability from Course 1, applied at scale.

 Module 2Tokens & Embeddings